 Specimen Collection and Shipping: Store sample at room temperature.
 Ship sample within 5 days of collection at room temperature with overnight delivery.

 Please submit copies of pedigree or other family history information along with the sample.
 Contact the laboratory if further information is needed.
 Sequence analysis is required before deletion/duplication analysis by targeted CGH array.
-If sequencing is performed outside of Emory Genetics Laboratory, please submit a copy of the sequencing report with the test requisition.
+If sequencing is performed outside of EGL Genetics, please submit a copy of the sequencing report with the test requisition.

 - Familial Adenomatous Polyposis: APC Gene Deletion/Duplication (QP) is available for those individuals in whom sequence analysis is negative.